Starlink Standard or Mini: What’s the Difference?

 Despite being a bit bulkier than the Mini, the Standard dish is still relatively lightweight and easy to handle, especially compared to the last-generation Standard Actuated dish.
 I can easily carry the dish around under one arm.
 However, you still need the Starlink Router, power supply, and cables to get connected.

 The Mini is more than half the size and weight of the Standard.
 I can easily carry around the dish since it only weighs a few pounds.
-It is also extra easy to handle since it doesn’t need an external router.
+It is also easy to handle, as it doesn't require an external router.
 In its simplest configuration, you only need the dish and power cord.

 How much do the Starlink dishes cost?